Hacker News Reader: Top @ 2026-02-02 11:43:29 (UTC)

 Expert Context:

-• License clarification: A commenter quotes the FSF noting AGS’s license is a free-software license and GPL-compatible via a relicensing option (quoted in thread) (c46847387).
+• FSF license note: The FSF explicit quote in the thread says AGS's license is a free software license and GPL-compatible due to a relicensing option (c46847387).

 summarized